 The census date for a course is the last day to withdraw without academic or financial penalty.
 Census dates are different for each course held in a non-standard session.
 Please check census dates for courses under the individual course entry on the ANU Programs and Courses website.

-JD are required to complete a capstone project as part of their degree.
+JD students are required to complete a Capstone project as part of their degree.
 The JD Capstone requires a minimum of 6 units from the completion of a capstone course.
-All of the capstones (except LAWS6700 Captone Project) involve an application process.
+All of the Capstones (except LAWS6700 Capstone project) involve an application process.

 The capstone courses available to all JD students are:

 - An approved Clinical Course; or

 A Graduate Research Unit may be taken as part of the Juris Doctor.
 This 12-unit course requires the completion of an 11,000-16,000-word research paper.

 The research Capstone requirement allows students to refine their legal research and writing skills, both of which are fundamentally important for any law graduate.

 Students will be notified by email as early as possible when a course has to be cancelled or changed.
 Every effort will be made by the ANU College of Law not to cancel courses unless absolutely necessary or due to circumstances beyond our control.

 Whether you are looking for financial support to start your studies at ANU or help to move away from home for the first time, we have scholarship opportunities for you and your situation.
 From recognition of academic achievements or athletic performance, to support for unique challenges and experiences, ANU has scholarships for you.